-The stand-out announcement from the October 2018 Budget was the extension of the ‘off payroll’ rules to most private sector businesses from April 2020 onwards.
+The stand-out announcement from the October 2018 Budget was the extension of the ‘off-payroll’ rules to most private sector businesses from April 2020 onwards (later delayed to 2021).
 So, what does this mean for contractors?

 IR35 has been in place since 2000.
 It was created to clamp down on perceived tax avoidance by individuals who worked via their own limited companies, whilst working for clients in the same way as normal employees.
 The legislation takes away the tax advantages of incorporating for those who are deemed to be caught by IR35.